 Simple DIY Chocolate Easter Egg Decorating

-Cyrielle from Carnets Parisiens explains how to make beautiful eggs from scratch involving tempering chocolate.
-Last time I tried tempering chocolate it all went horribly wrong and we were forced to eat large amounts of bloomed chocolate, how dreadful for us!
-To keep things simple I’ve used shop bought chocolate eggs and just added some decoration.
-I used what we call ‘hundreds and thousands’ here in the UK, also known as sprinkles.
+With this idea I’ve found yet another one of those “does this word work in other countries” situations.
+To decorate these chocolate eggs I used what we call “hundreds and thousands” here in the UK, also known as “sprinkles”.
 I believe the posh name for them is nonpareils, although when I googled nonpareils I got a lot of photos of chocolate buttons covered in hundreds and thousands.
-Here those sweets are called ‘jazzies’ so I’m not too sure.
+Here those sweets are called “jazzies” (at least they are in the midlands, the part of the UK I’m from) so now I’m not too sure.
 What a confusing world we live in!

 Anyway, whatever you call them, the photos will help you know what I mean.